hpc/charliecloud/doc/dev.rst

   risky; you probably want to argue successfully that it should be done before starting work on it.

-Note that (1) the priority levels are indeed fuzzy, and we have current plans to make them more precise; (2) issues are not a priority queue, partly for this reason, i.e., we do work on lower-priority issues while higher-priority ones are still open; and (3) issues often move between priority levels.
+Note that (1) the priority levels are indeed fuzzy, and we have no plans to make them more precise; (2) issues are not a priority queue, partly for this reason, i.e., we do work on lower-priority issues while higher-priority ones are still open; and (3) issues often move between priority levels.
 In particular, if you think we picked the wrong priority level, please say so.

 What part of Charliecloud is affected?